arthur7373/linux-training/level2/2-5-SSH.md

 > ! - Negates the host pattern match
 > ```

+Now try connecting:
+* from allowed IP address

+You will get `w` command output
-Now try connecting from other IP address, next from allowed IP address.
+* from other IP address

-Try executing `date` command, which is only one allowed.
+You will get password prompt

 Such restriction can be useful for remote backups scripts, as it can ensure that your remote user can only execute the